IBT-FMI/NeuroGentooProject/doc/BLAS_Lapack.md

 In the overlay directory the package-config file of the user-selected implementation will be linked to the generic name, i.e. `blas.pc` or `lapack.pc`.
-Hence, whenever `pkg-config` gets called to resolve blas or lapack during build, the correct library and include paths will be used.
+Hence, whenever `pkg-config` gets called to resolve BLAS or Lapack during build, the correct library and include paths will be used.

 ### C Headers